rkumar/rbcurse/README.markdown

 * labels with mnemonics (hotkeys)
 * Table: multi-column table - with cell selection and editing, horizontal and vertical scrolling
+* Scrollpanes which can contain textviews, textareas, listboxes.
+* Splitpanes which can contain scrollpanes, textviews/areas, listboxes *or splitpanes* ...
 * Various others, too

 Above may be created using DSL like syntax, or hashes, and modified at